Get started

 Compliance and isolation.
 SOC 2 Type II, isolated tenancy, and data residency matter for regulated industries.
 Not all GPU clouds meet enterprise compliance requirements.

-How does Inworld Compute differ from Lambda, CoreWeave, and RunPod?
+How does Inworld differ from Lambda, CoreWeave, RunPod, Fireworks, and Together?

 What this means in practice:

-- One API for everything.
-Self-hosted models and third-party API models are accessible through the same endpoint.
-Your application code does not change when you move a model from OpenAI's API to your own B200s.
+• One API for everything.
+First-party Inworld-optimized open-source models and third-party API models are accessible through the same endpoint.
+Your application code does not change when you swap providers or move between hosted models.

 Lambda Labs offers the lowest on-demand pricing and a developer-friendly experience.
 Lambda's strength is simplicity: SSH into a machine with pre-installed ML frameworks and start training or serving.
 For teams that want bare metal at the best price and are comfortable managing their own serving stack, Lambda is hard to beat.